pandabytes/native-credential-store/README.md

 and pack all those files inside the nuget package (under `contentFiles` folder).
 When a consumer project has a reference to the `NativeCredentialStore` library, all the executables will be copied to the `bin` folder of the consumer project.

-> [!NOTE]
->
-> For now users on Mac AMD64 will have trouble running the executable because
-> the `docker-credential-helpers` team has not fixed this signing [issue](https://github.com/docker/docker-credential-helpers/issues/246#issuecomment-1690831962) yet.